 Once again, people were doubting Jalen Hurts ahead of the 2020 NFL Draft.
-Some believe he should change positions, while others don’t think he translates to the NFL as a passer.
-But knowing all he’s been through, there shouldn’t be a single shred of doubt that Jalen is ready for this next challenge.
+Some believed he should change positions, while others didn't think he could translate to the NFL as a passer.
+But knowing all he's been through, there wasn't a single shred of doubt that Jalen was ready for the next challenge.

 "Keep your circle small," Hurts said, recalling his dad's advice prior to the Peach Bowl his freshman season.
 "The bigger you get, the smaller your circle should be."